2a. Hand Hygiene

 Hand hygiene (i.e. hand washing or use of alcohol-based hand rubs) is the most important practice to reduce the transmission of infectious agents in healthcare settings.
 Accordingly, compliance with hand hygiene on room entry and room exit is a high priority for Emory Healthcare and all affiliated facilities.
-Improved adherence to hand hygiene can reduce the transmission of antimicrobial resistant organisms such as methicillin-resistant Staphylococcus aureus (MRSA) and Clostridioides difficile, reduce overall hospital-acquired infection rates, and save lives.
+Patients can carry resistant bacteria such as MRSA or Clostridioides difficile on their skin and other parts of their body without showing signs of infection (e.g. they are colonized).
+Colonized patients as well as infected patients can be the source of pathogens that spread from person to person, typically by transient carriage on the hands of healthcare workers.
+Colonized patients as well as infected patients can be the source of pathogens that spread from person to person, either via direct contact with the hands of healthcare workers, or indirectly via contaminated objects in their environment.
+Improved adherence to hand hygiene can reduce the transmission of antimicrobial resistant organisms, reduce overall hospital-acquired infection rates, and save lives.

 Alcohol-based hand rubs are currently recommended as the primary method of hand hygiene in most situations because: 1) it takes less time and is easier to do than hand washing, 2) it is more convenient, 3) it results in a greater reduction in bacteria on the skin compared to washing with soap and water, and 4) it is less drying because of the emollients in the hand rubs.
 However, soap and water is recommended when: